GT-on-GeoFS/Map-Grid-GeoFS/README.md

 Adds a route on your navigation for you to see where you are going using Simbreif

 How to add it to GeoFS?
-1. Download, and open Map_Grid.txt file
+1. Download, click on the (zip) folder, and open Map_Grid.txt file
 2. Copy the coding that you get from the notepad file
 3. Paste coding in tampermonkey (web browser extention)
 4. Save it and Open GeoFS